-Like the state of Mississippi, other states will arrest the parents of truant students.
+Like the state of Mississippi, other states have followed suit and will arrest the parents of truant students.
 Those states include:

 - Michigan and

 Mississippi; like Dayton, Ohio, will arrest the parents of truant children.
-The video below is a graphic illustration of how parents of truant children can be hauled off to jail.
+The video below is a graphic illustration of how parents of absentee children can be hauled off to jail.

 The video below indicates that Mississippi is not the only state that will arrest the parents of kids who do not go to class.

-Mississippi state statute (section 97-5-39) says that a parent who has been found "guilty of contributing to the neglect of a child" can be:
+According to Mississippi state statute (section 97-5-39), parents found "guilty of contributing to the neglect of a child" can be: